Definition of electric and magnetic fields in curved spacetime: Discussion

-To resolve the issue observationally, we have to further employ the Fermi normal coordinate (FNC) \cite{Manasse-Misner-1963}.
+To resolve the issue observationally, we may have to further employ the Fermi normal coordinate (FNC) \cite{Manasse-Misner-1963}.
 The FNC is a specially constructed local inertial frame using geodesics and parallel transport.
 The local measurement is made by an observer moving along her world line in a given external metric.
-As we considered the most general metric perturbation without imposing the gauge condition, Maxwell equations in Eqs.\ (\ref{Maxwell-normal-1})-(\ref{Maxwell-normal-4}) are valid in both the global metric and the FNC.
-The perturbed external metric $h_{ab}$ the observer experience in the FNC are presented in terms of the Riemann curvature tensor (tetrad transformed from the one in the global spacetime), which is gauge-invariant to the linear order in Minkowski background, in \cite{Manasse-Misner-1963, Fortini-Gualdi-1982, Marzlin-1994, Licht-2004, Rakhmanov-2014, Berlin-2022, Domcke-2022}.
+As we considered the most general metric perturbation without imposing the gauge condition, Maxwell's equations in Eqs.\ (\ref{Maxwell-normal-1})-(\ref{Maxwell-normal-4}) are valid in both the global metric and the FNC.
+The perturbed external metric $h_{ab}$ the observer experience in the FNC are given in terms of the Riemann curvature tensor (tetrad transformed from the one in the global spacetime), which is gauge-invariant to the linear order in Minkowski background, presented in \cite{Manasse-Misner-1963, Fortini-Gualdi-1982, Marzlin-1994, Licht-2004, Rakhmanov-2014, Berlin-2022, Domcke-2022}.
 Therefore, even in the FNC, defining the appropriate EM fields and charge and current densities by choosing the observer's frame is needed independently.

-In the normal-frame, the effective ${\bf P}$s and ${\bf M}$s appear in both the homogeneous and inhomogeneous parts of Maxwell equations, as in Eqs.\ (\ref{Maxwell-normal-1})-(\ref{PM-normal}), and the simple analogy with the axion experiment is broken.
-Whether these new ${\bf P}$ and ${\bf M}$ in nonconventional homogeneous parts have any new implications for future gravitational wave detection is left for future investigation.
+In the normal frame, the effective ${\bf P}$s and ${\bf M}$s appear in both the homogeneous and inhomogeneous parts of Maxwell's equations, as in Eqs.\ (\ref{Maxwell-normal-1})-(\ref{PM-normal}), and the simple analogy with the axion experiment is broken.
+However, the structure of Maxwell's equations allows that, by using $\hat {\bf E}$ and $\hat {\bf B}$ in Eq.\ (\ref{EB-electric}) simply as the new parametrization of the ${\bf E}$ and ${\bf B}$, we may benefit the advantage of having $\hat {\bf P}$ and $\hat {\bf M}$ appearing only in the inhomogeneous parts, thus establishing the connection with the axion detection experiments as suggested in \cite{Berlin-2022, Domcke-2022}.
+That is, we may use Eqs.\ (\ref{Maxwell-electric-1})-(\ref{Maxwell-electric-4}) as the Maxwell's equations to use in the experiment and recover ${\bf E}$ and ${\bf B}$ using Eq.\ (\ref{EB-electric}).
+Further study in this line is left for future investigation.